 understand the level of change the nat is needed. ·

-2. With a change in transportation governance, it is important to acknowledge that some region transportation projects may not have a direct local impact/benefit but will significantly improve regional mobility for residents.
-Please select whether you agree, neither agree nor disagree, or disagree with each statement using the radio buttons.
+2. transportation projects may no n governance, it is important to act t have a direct local impact/benefi Please select whether you agree, nt using the radio buttons. t but will significantly improve

 Agree Neither agree nor disagree Disagree

 A. A new governance structur e should strike a balance between regional and local priorities.

 • 0

 • re should focus on projects that ha

 • 0

 e should require decision-makers when making policy, funding and s

 • 0

 - es could be more efficiently delive If you agree, and have examples, -

 • 0

 Examples:

 Additional accessible rapid lacessible rapid laces are specified in the second light-rail transit system. angford.